olvap80/InstantRTOS/README.md

 According to above, with single physical CPU a non-preemptive scheduling will avoid the overhead of synchronization needed to protect shared resources.
 Let's avoid overhead and complexity by using cooperative multitasking to have smaller memory requirements and less CPU usitization.
 This is nice and suitable option for embedded devices!

-The only **real case** when task preemption is really needed, is to let "the more important task to interrupt the less important task", and this leads us to the next section about priorities.
+The only **real case when task preemption is really needed**, is to let "the more important task to interrupt the less important task", and this leads us to the next section about priorities.